 Everyone gets bad breath sometimes.
 Many things, from the foods you eat to underlying health conditions, can cause bad breath (halitosis).
-Two of the worst culinary offenders are garlic and onions, especially when eaten raw.
+Two of the most potent culinary offenders are garlic and onions, especially when eaten raw.

-Onions and garlic are members of the allium family.
-They are similar in composition and contain many of the same sulfur compounds.
 Sulfur compounds give foods their distinctive flavor.
-They also release distinctive gasses when cut or mashed, and mingle with gas-emitting bacteria, causing a certain scented breath.
+They also release distinctive gasses when cut or mashed and mingle with gas-emitting bacteria, causing scented breath.

-Garlic and onion can continue to cause bad breath for hours after eating.
+Garlic and onion can continue to cause bad breath for hours after a meal.
 As part of the digestive process, their byproducts are absorbed into the bloodstream and carried to the lungs, giving bad breath an encore.

 But bad breath is no reason to avoid garlic and onion.
 Their health benefits are worth it, and it’s possible to counteract their smelly effect.

 Swish 1 teaspoon of carrier oil with a drop of peppermint oil in your mouth to help get rid of food particles, bacteria, and odor.
-Purchase food-grade peppermint oil in your local grocery store or online.
+You can purchase food-grade oils at grocery stores or online.
 Be sure to watch out for added sugars.

 Drink a hot cup of green tea after a meal to temporarily reduce odor until you can get to the bathroom to brush your teeth.